-The Interpretive ASN.1 API (IAAPI), included at no extra cost in the ASN.1 Tools for C, can be used in conjunction with the regular ASN.1/C compiler (when the ASN.1 schema is compiled at the time when the application is developed), or with OSS' Compile-And-Go Library (CAGL) (when the schema is compiled dynamically at runtime).
+The Interpretive ASN.1 API (IAAPI), included at no extra cost in the ASN.1 Tools for C, can be used in conjunction with the regular ASN.1 compiler for C (when the ASN.1 schema is compiled at the time when the application is developed), or with OSS' Compile-And-Go Library (CAGL) (when the schema is compiled dynamically at runtime).

 IAAPI provides means to get information about the details of a compiled ASN.1 schema, including the types it defines (say, a record with multiple components), the fields of a type (say, an integer and a string) and the constraints associated with them (say, a smaller-than-10 integer).
 This information allows developers to write code that parses the content of a message, which is particularly useful when its structure is unknown at application development time.
 Similarly, developers can write code to create, field by field, a new message, so long as its format obeys the schema compiled.